alexdirochian-star/smtp-legacy-relay/README.md

 Many printers, scanners, ERP systems and old internal apps still support only basic SMTP authentication.

 Modern providers reject them with errors like:
 550 5.7.30 Basic authentication is not supported for Client Submission.

+550 5.7.30 Basic authentication is not supported for Client Submission.